ceevee87/webdev-demo-vegas-ipsum/README.md

   * [x] add in ability to start first paragraph, optionally, with 'vegas ipsum dolor ...'
 - [x] update Maven to deploy VegasIpsum WebApi onto an Apache Tomcat server
 - [ ] validate WebApi interface to the VegasIpsum generator with Postman.
+- [ ] improve initial styling of web page (reduce area used by min/max paragraph size inputs).

 ## Build
 IMPORTANT: Automatically deploying and undeploying applications to an Apache Tomcat server requires modification of the tomcat-users.xml file.
 I do not include instructions for doing that here.